Toyota Crown Majesta: Fifth generation (S200; 2009)

+On top of the existing A and C grade models, the high-end G model was newly introduced.
+The standard A grade model offered an optional L package including the steering support system that enabled the driver to handle the car more effortlessly.
+The F package option for the 4-seater G model included a large rear seat center console and an ottoman for the left rear seat, offering greater comfort to passengers in the rear.

 Sixth generation (S210; 2013)

-Launched in Japan on 9 September 2013, the sixth-generation model replaced the outgoing model's V8 engine in favour of Toyota's 2GR-FXE 3.5-litre V6 hybrid powertrain shared with the L10 Lexus GS 450h sedan, plus an additional 2.5-litre 2AR-FSE four-cylinder hybrid unit for the four-wheel drive version.
+Launched in Japan on 9 September 2013, the sixth-generation model replaced the outgoing model's V8 engine in favour of Toyota's 2GR-FXE 3.5-litre V6 hybrid powertrain shared with the Lexus GS 450h (L10) sedan, plus an additional 2.5-litre 2AR-FSE four-cylinder hybrid unit for the four-wheel drive version.
 The elimination of the V8 engines reduced the annual road tax liability for large engine displacement.
 The Crown Majesta was given a redesigned appearance after the reintroduction of the Y51 series Nissan Cima in April 2012.
 Fuel economy is improved to 18.2 km/L under the JC08 test cycle.
 The wheelbase is 75 mm longer than the corresponding Crown Royal and Athlete, but 100 mm shorter than the Century, and incorporates advanced safety and convenience equipment such as blind spot monitoring and a collision avoidance system.

-The Crown Majesta was discontinued on 27 April 2018 in favour of the S220 series Crown.
+The Crown Majesta was discontinued on 27 April 2018 with the introduction of the unified S220 series Crown.

+Nameplate usage for other models

+"Majesta" trim level for the Saudi market (2023–present)

+In June 2023, Toyota revived the "Majesta" nameplate as a designation for the upper trim level of the sixteenth generation Crown Crossover sold in Saudi Arabia.